-Investments recorded at cost include cash held within the investment account.
+Investments recorded at cost include cash held within the investment account and certificates of deposit.
+The certificates of deposit are laddered to mature over staggered periods between July 2017 and August 2018.
 Investments recorded at cost are not required to be classified in one of the levels prescribed by the fair value hierarchy.